 Starring: Robert Downey Jr., Jude Law, Rachel McAdams

 With Robert Downey Jr. free from the MCU, it’s finally time for the long awaited Sherlock Holmes sequel.
 By 2021, it’ll have been a decade since RDJ and Jude Law last brought their mischievous friendship to Victorian England.
-Rachel McAdams is back as Irene Adler, with a script from Chris Brancato, best known for his work in television on Hannibal and Narcos, and Bohemian Rhapsody director Dexter Fletcher is at the helm, though he did report back in October of 2020 that the film was on the “back burner.”
+Rachel McAdams is set to return as Irene Adler, with a script from Chris Brancato, best known for his work in television on Hannibal and Narcos, and Bohemian Rhapsody director Dexter Fletcher is at the helm, though he did report back in October of 2020 that the film was on the “back burner,” so there’s a strong chance it won’t hold to its 2021 release plans.

 Directed by: Andrew Dominik